hyseob/PyMDNet/README.md

 ## Prerequisites
 - python 3.6+
 - [PyTorch 1.0+](http://pytorch.org/) and its dependencies
+- opencv 3.0+
-- for GPU support: a GPU with ~0.3G memory
+- for GPU support: a GPU with ~3G memory

 ## Usage